apoz/flash-cards/eBPF.md

 *bpftool perf* subcommand shows BPF programms attached via perf_event_open() It's the ability to insert instrumentation points to live software (in production).
 It's used by the tools to instrument the start and end of kernel or user functions.
-*bpftool prog show* subcommand list all bpf programs (not only the perf_event_open()-based)
+*bpftool prog show* subcommand list all bpf programs (not only the perf_event_open()-based) *bpftool prog dump xlated* prints the bpf instructions of one program translated into assembly.
+*bpftool prog dump jited* shows the machine code for the processor that is executed.
+*bpftool btf*: dumps BTF IDs (BTF allows bpftool to include source code lines of a bpf program).

+## bpftrace

+You can check the bpf instructions with *bpftrace -v*

 # Static instrumentation: tracepoints and usdt